Skip to content

 Floating offshore technology

-The wind turbines will be fixed to floating concrete barges which will be moored and anchored to the seabed using BW Ideol's Damping Pool technology, which has already been successfully installed off the coasts of France and Japan.
+The wind turbines will be fixed to floating barges which will be moored and anchored to the seabed.
+The preferred design at present is the BW Ideol's Damping Pool technology, which has already been successfully installed since 2018 off the coasts of France and Japan.

 Offshore substations

-Offshore substations will collect energy generated by the turbines for transmission via subsea cables and an offshore intermediate reactive compensation (IRC) platform to a landfall location at Rattray, on the Aberdeenshire coast.
+Offshore substations will collect energy generated by the turbines for transmission via subsea cables and potentially an offshore intermediate reactive compensation (IRC) platform (which will be located approximately half-way along the cable corridor route), to a landfall location at Rattray, on the Aberdeenshire coast.

 Onshore connection

-At landfall the subsea cables will enter a transition bay, and then onshore underground cables will transport the electricity to the project's substation, near Peterhead.
-Here it will be converted to 400kV (400,000 volts) for onward transmission via underground cables to join the national transmission network.
+At landfall the subsea cables will enter a transition joint bay, and then onshore underground cables will transport the electricity to the project's substation, near Peterhead.
+Here it will be converted to 400kV (400,000 volts) for onward transmission via underground cables to join the national transmission network at SSEN's existing Peterhead substation.